 On arrival in Aswan, a small market desert town beside the First Cataract where the Nile crashes over boulders and rocky islets, making it impossible for river traffic to continue on south, we will visit the High Dam, the Philae temple and the Unfinished Obelisk.

 The following day, we’ll disembark from our cruise in Aswan and transfer overland to Abu Simbel to visit the awe-inspiring temples of Pharaoh Rameses II and his Queen Nefertari on Lake Nasser.
 We’ll return to Aswan where we will overnight before flying back to Cairo for our return flight to South Africa.

-Liz Cotton will be accompanying the tour and the group will be escorted by local Egyptologist guides throughout.
+I will be accompanying the tour and we will be escorted by local Egyptologist guides throughout.
 Our private guides, with their specialist knowledge and insider access, guarantee an enhanced experience.

 The tour is limited to 17 participants, and if you are interested in joining us, please do not hesitate to let me know.

 Egypt is our window to humanity’s distant past and in understanding its history, we find both mankind’s greatest glories and achievements, as well as his often repeated mistakes.
 The land that gave birth to the first great civilization is nothing short of awe-inspiring when it comes to architectural wealth and treasures.